anandg1/asg-rolling-jenkins/README.md

 GitHub hook trigger for GITScm Polling
 ```
 ## Conclusion:
-Deplyoing ASG rolling update using GIT and Jenkins has been completed successfully
+Deploying ASG rolling update using GIT and Jenkins has been completed successfully